gvwilson/thirdbit/src/fiction/in-heck/index.md

 she pleaded,
 not noticing her own tears.

+Or the vibration from the discombobulator on her wrist as it exhausted its charge.

+Or the pattern that danced across Mouse's screen a moment later.
+The little bot shivered in distress.
+`oh no` it managed before its screen went dark.

+"Papa—" Maddy said helplessly.

-For a moment nothing happened, but then Papa Roo blinked and looked up.
+Papa Roo blinked and looked up.
 He looked smaller than Maddy remembered, and the fur has worn off the underside of his right arm where it rested on the table.